 Jordan Peterson is a professor of psychology at the University of Toronto.
 He recently rose to fame for refusing to use gender neutral pronouns in his classroom.
-As an expert in the psychology of totalitarian belief systems, Peterson saw the forced adoption of gender neutral pronouns as a harbinger of something much more troubling.
+As an expert in the psychology of totalitarian belief systems, Peterson saw the forced adoption of gender neutral pronouns as a precursor of something much more troubling.

 Recently, Professor Peterson appeared on the Joe Rogan Experience podcast.
 In this video, Peterson goes into a very good explanation of the current philosophical climate on university campuses.
 Specifically, he identifies Postmodernism [starts at 30:20] as the philosophical background of the regressive left.
 He also explains how Postmodernism relates to Marxism, and why it is an extremely destructive ideology.